 If you are coming to the relaxed performance then you may be interested in our visual stories, visual resources designed to be of help to children or young adults with Autism and Aspergers Syndromes.
 A visual story for Oxford Playhouse for use with relaxed performances is available here while one for the Burton Taylor Studio can be found here.

-Whilst we still making A New Coat For Christmas, you can download story notes here.
-A more complete visual story will be available nearer the time of the show.
+A Visual Story of A New Coat For Christmas, you can download story notes here.

 The Oxford Playhouse brochure can be provided in alternative formats including audio and large print.
 Please contact James Webster on 01865 305399 or email.